Diminished Value Claims: How to Get Compensated After Your Car Loses Value

 • Clear explanation of your calculation methodology

-This formal approach signals that you're serious about pursuing fair compensation and have done your homework.
+This formal approach signals that you're serious about pursuing fair compensation.
 Insurance companies often settle reasonable demands to avoid litigation costs.

 Pincher's Pro Tip